When the clock strikes 5 PM, it’s quitting time! Well, maybe for everyone else.

 When work takes over, the other things necessary for a healthy, balanced life often become afterthoughts.
 Think it was tough to make dinner or have a regular workout routine when you had one job?
 Add a second (or third!) and the feat seems nearly impossible.

-But in my experience, staying active and filling my body with good fuel plays a big part in keeping me sane and energized.
+But in my experience, staying active and filling my body with good fuel plays a big part in keeping me energized.
 And while I can’t commit to a comprehensive workout every day, I have found that I can at least do something.
 Try taking a walk or climbing up and down your building’s stairs a few times during your lunch hour.
-Or, look for a video workout that’s sensitive of your time constraint (30 Day Shred and Insanity have some half-hour workouts that are easy to squeeze in your day).
+Or, look for a video workout that’s sensitive of your time constraint (30 Day Shred has some half-hour workouts that are easy to squeeze in your day).

 Plan Out Your Week Ahead of Time